From the bleeding edge of Silicon Valley to the construction site

 Core X Frame didn't start in a construction office.
 It started with a question: why does an industry responsible for building the places where we live, work, and innovate still rely on methods that haven't fundamentally changed in a century?

-He saw the gap: the construction industry was still cutting, nailing, and welding on-site, generating waste, delays, and inconsistency.
+He saw the gap.
+The construction industry was still cutting, nailing, and welding on-site, generating waste, delays, and inconsistency.
 Meanwhile, industries like aerospace and automotive had long ago moved to precision-manufactured, modular assemblies.
 The technology to do the same for buildings existed.
 It just hadn't been applied.

 Core X Frame is the result.
 A patented aluminum beam framing system that brings factory-grade precision to construction.
 Every component is extruded to exact specifications, ships flat-packed, and bolts together on site.
 No welding, no specialized trades, no waste.